11.1. Starting the Streaming Replication

 4. The walreceiver sends a connection request to the primary server.
 If the primary server is not running, the walreceiver sends these requests periodically.

-5. When the primary server receives a connection request, it starts a walsender process and a TCP connection is established between the walsender and walreceiver.
+5. When the primary server receives a connection request, it starts a walsender process.
+A TCP connection is then established between the walsender and walreceiver.

-6. The walreceiver sends the latest LSN (Log Sequence Number) of standby’s database cluster.
-This is known as handshaking in the field of information technology.
+6. The walreceiver sends the latest LSN (Log Sequence Number) of the standby’s database cluster.
+This exchange is known as handshaking.

-7. If the standby’s latest LSN is less than the primary’s latest LSN (Standby’s LSN $ \lt $ Primary’s LSN), the walsender sends WAL data from the former LSN to the latter LSN.
-These WAL data are provided by WAL segments stored in the primary’s pg_wal subdirectory (in versions 9.6 or earlier, pg_xlog).
-The standby server then replays the received WAL data.
-In this phase, the standby catches up with the primary, so it is called catch-up.
+7. If the standby’s latest LSN is less than the primary’s latest LSN (Standby’s LSN $\lt$ Primary’s LSN), the walsender sends WAL data from the former LSN to the latter LSN.

 8. Streaming Replication begins to work.

-Each walsender process keeps a state that is appropriate for the working phase of the connected walreceiver or application.
-The following are the possible states of a walsender process:
+Each walsender process maintains a state corresponding to the working phase of the connected walreceiver or application.
+The possible states of a walsender process are:

 • catch-up - During the catch-up phase.
 See Figure 11.1(7).